0x416c6578/0x416c6578.github.io/posts/009-GD32-Reset-Fix.md

 </figcaption>
 </figure>

-Now the reset problem is fixed I can now hopefully move onto making a new firmware for the LDS-006.

 ___

-## Update Later Afternoon 12.9.21
+## Later Afternoon 12.9.21 - But it Actually Wasn't Fixed
 Turns out it isn't quite as simple; the internal resets generate a low pulse on the NRST pin, so clamping that pin high is actually quite bad since software resets (from things like the watchdog or low power) would never complete.
 The diagram below is from the STM32 reference, but that basically applies to the GD32 as well.

 <figure>